dfrankland/desktop-icons/README.md

 ## How to contribute?
 * Download the code
 * Build with Meson (see at the next section)
-* Log out & log in from your user sessions.
+* Log out & log in from your user session.
 Alternatively, just restart the computer.
 * Activate the extension in GNOME Tweaks

 ## Build with Meson